sflores926/tech-news-java-api/README.md

 SO THAT I can comment
 I WILL be able to upvote their post
 I CAN create my own post
-AS WELL AS see others comments on my post.
+AS WELL AS see others comments on my post
 ```

 ## Table of Contents